Georgetown University Georgetown University Logo

 A Platform for Students to Learn, Lead, and Engage Across Differences

-The Doyle Dialogue Fellows (DDF) program is designed to foster a culture of dialogue among Georgetown students, preparing them to engage in and ultimately lead constructive conversations on critical issues on-campus and beyond.
+The Doyle Dialogue Fellows (DDF) program is designed to foster a culture of dialogue among Georgetown students, preparing them to engage, in and ultimately lead, constructive conversations on critical issues on campus and beyond.

 Program Overview

-Doyle Dialogue Fellows learn to deeply engage in challenging conversations across political, ideological, religious, racial, social, and other lines of difference.
-Workshops and dialogues will focus on experiencing dialogue across differences, ways to approach challenging conversations, and dialogue facilitation skills.
-Fellows will showcase their learnings to the campus community through venues such as the Teaching, Learning & Innovation Summer Institute (TLISI), as well support dialogue throughout their academic careers via regular participation in events and activities organized through the Doyle Engaging Difference Program and other campus partners.
+Fellows may have the opportunity to showcase their learnings to the campus community through venues such as the Teaching, Learning & Innovation Summer Institute (TLISI), as well as have opportunities for sustained involvement in dialogue initiatives throughout their academic careers via regular participation in events and activities through the Doyle Engaging Difference Program and other campus partners.

 Participating students will: